MicrosoftDocs/visualstudio-docs/docs/designers/creating-a-ui-by-using-xaml-designer-in-visual-studio.md

 **Margins**

 Margins represent the amount of fixed space between the edge of a control and the edge of its container.
-You can set the margins of a control by using the [Margin](/uwp/api/windows.ui.xaml.frameworkelement.margin) properties under **Layout** in the Properties window.
+You can set the margins of a control by using the <xref:Windows.UI.Xaml.FrameworkElement.Margin> properties under **Layout** in the Properties window.

 **Margin adorners**